Anubhav2703/AI-Document-Analyzer/README.md

 # 📖 How It Works

 1. Upload a PDF document.
-2. Backend extracts text using PyPDF2.
+2. The backend extracts text from the PDF using **PyPDF2**.
-3. Text is sent to Google Gemini AI.
+3. Extracted text is sent to **Google Gemini AI**.
-4. Gemini generates:
+4. Gemini analyzes the document and generates:
-   - Summary
+   - 📄 AI Summary
-   - Keywords
+   - 🔑 Important Keywords
+   - 📝 Multiple Choice Quiz
 5. Results are displayed instantly.
 6. Users can:
-   - Read summary aloud
+   - 🔊 Listen to the summary
-   - Copy summary
+   - 📋 Copy the summary
-   - Download summary as PDF
+   - 📥 Download the summary as PDF
+   - 📝 Attempt the generated AI quiz
+   - 📊 View their quiz score

 ---

 # 🌐 Live Deployment

-### Frontend
+## Frontend

 https://ai-document-analyzer-theta.vercel.app

-### Backend API
+## Backend API

 https://anubhav-ai-document-analyzer.onrender.com